neaxi/voltage_logger/docs/README.md

 #
 **Possible future features**
-- replace Fuse with PTC/Polyfuse
+- [] replace Fuse with PTC/Polyfuse
   - suitable RC circuit would have to be designed due to slow polyfuse react times
-- use ALRT/RDY pin on ADS1115 to verify it's ready
+- [] use ALRT/RDY pin on ADS1115 to verify it's ready
-- automatic selection of the power line based on the max. voltage
+- [x] automatic selection of the power line based on the max. voltage -- DONE, handled in analog